cloudera-labs/hms-mirror/Writerside/topics/hms-mirror-Introduction.md

 <tooltip term="hms-mirror">"hms-mirror"</tooltip> is a utility used to bridge the gap between two clusters and migrate `hive` _metadata_.
 HMS-Mirror is distributed under the [APLv2](license.md) license.

 The application will migrate hive metastore data (metadata) between two clusters.
-With [SQL](hms-mirror-sql.md) and [EXPORT_IMPORT](hms-mirror-export-import.md) data strategies, we can move data between the two clusters.
-While this process functions on smaller datasets, it isn't too efficient for larger datasets.
+With [SQL](SQL.md) and [EXPORT_IMPORT](EXPORT_IMPORT.md) data strategies, we can move data between the two clusters using Hive SQL.

-For the default strategy [SCHEMA_ONLY](hms-mirror-schema-only.md), we can migrate the schemas and sync metastore databases, but the DATA movement is NOT a function of this application.
-The application does provide a workbook for each database with SOURCE and TARGET locations.

-The output reports are written in [Markdown](https://www.markdownguide.org/).
-If you have a client Markdown Renderer like [Marked2](https://marked2app.com/) for the Mac or [Typora](https://typora.io/) which is cross-platform, you'll find a LOT of details in the output reports about what happened.
-If you can't install a render, try some web versions [Stackedit.io](https://stackedit.io/app#).
-Copy/paste the contents to the report *md* files.
+As an alternative to using Hive SQL to move data between two clusters, `hms-mirror` can build `distcp` plans and scripts that can be run in concert with the metadata scripts to complete the migration.

+You start by picking a 'Data Strategy' that fits your needs.
+A **Data Strategy** defines how you're choosing to migrate 'metadata' and 'data' between two clusters.
+Some of the strategies are 'metadata' only, and some are 'metadata' and 'data'.
+Others are used to migrate data 'within' a cluster (STORAGE_MIGRATION) to facilitate changes in the storage layer.
+This can be to move data into an encrypted zone or to a different storage layer, like Ozone.

+There are two interface (working on a third) for `hms-mirror`: [CLI](CLI-Interface.md) and [WebUI](Web-Interface.md)

+From both interfaces, reports are generated that detail the actions taken by the application.
+You can direct it to run the conversion scripts automatically or just generate the scripts for you to run later.